teddycorp/repo-creatooor/docs/SETUP.md

 #### Secrets

-- `DISCORD_WEBHOOK`: a discord webhook where to send notifications about created repos and the results of `repo-doctor`
+- `DISCORD_WEBHOOK`: an optional discord webhook where to send notifications about created repos and the results of `repo-doctor`.
+If you don't configure it, you'll have to open the workflow's output to see this information.
 - `GH_INSTALLATION_ID`: The installation id from the app's installation page's URL.
 - `GH_APP_PRIVATE_KEY:` The contents of the `.pem` file downloaded after app creation.